-My name is June and I live in the Lithuanian countryside with my wonderful husband, Arūnas.
+My name is June and I live deep in the Lithuanian countryside.
 I like to talk to my chickens and go for long walks with the dog, but mostly I like food – thinking about it, talking about it, travelling in search of it and, of course, cooking it.
 I try to cook everything from scratch using local ingredients.

 This blog began as a diary of sorts, capturing my journey around Europe in a camper van, seeking out wonderful food experiences.
 When we first set out on our journey we were unsure how long it would last or what we would do when it was finished.
 Ultimately, I wanted live a life that involved great food – humble, honest and delicious food.
 I wanted not only to eat this food but also somehow to make a living from it.
 How I was going to achieve this was not (and is not yet!) quite clear.

 After three months on the road we took what was supposed to be a short break in Lithuania (where my husband is from) to fix some problems with our camper van.
 A few weeks into our stay an opportunity arose to buy a small house with a few acres of land in our village.
 Houses rarely come on the market in our village so we jumped at the opportunity.